Denver Outdoor Places Program

 • Required documents will be listed in the drop-down menu

-• Please also include photos of the patio area (applicants should provide photos of the proposed patio location from multiple angles and directions, including from the street, sidewalk and private property)
+• Please also include current photos of the patio area (applicants should provide photos of the proposed patio location from multiple angles and directions, including from the street, sidewalk and private property)

 • All of the required attachments must be included in your application for a review to begin